MozillaTN/mozillatn.github.io/blog/_posts/2016-12-19-JOURNEY-OF-MOZILLATN-SOCIAL-MEDIA-TEAM.markdown

 ==========================
 - Localization By Khaleel Jageer
 - Rust By Vigneshwar
+- Virtual Reality By Karthikeyan
-- Virtual Reality, WebCompat By Karthikeyan , Prasanth
+- WebCompat By Prasanth
 - WoMoz  By Ashly
 - WebExtension By Viswaprasath